ucdavisdatalab/Intro-to-Desktop-GIS-with-QGIS/README.md

 By the end of this workshop, you will be able to:

 - Understand the basic distinctions between open-source QGIS and proprietary GIS products like ArcGIS Desktop and ArcGIS Pro
-- Download spatial data from the city’s open data portal (DataSF) and use it in QGIS to conduct data analysis and to produce maps.
+- Download spatial data from the San Fransico’s [open data portal (DataSF)](https://datasf.org/opendata/) and use it in QGIS to conduct data analysis and to produce maps.
 - Define GIS and geospatial concepts and terminology.
 - Know the difference between vector and raster data types
 - Properly connect and add data to a QGIS project